 In addition to the MPA degree, the department offers a non-profit management (NPM) certificate program.
-The program is 12 semester hours consisting of three core classes and a selection of three one-credit workshops.
+The program is 12 semester hours consisting of three core classes and a selection of two or three workshops equaling three credit hours.
 For more current information about the NPM certificate consult our website at npm.nku.edu.